enriquefloresmedina/AirX-Solutions/Setup/ReadME.md

 **8. Create a project and upload it to the ESP32**

-- Create a folder with a *main.py* file
+- Create a folder with a *main.py* file or download the software for any of the *AirX Versions* into a folder
 - Open that folder in the VS Code explorer
-- Click on upload
+- Click `Upload`

 The code will run after the upload is done.
 You can use *Ctrl+C* to stop the execution